githubzwk/operator-helloworld/README.md

 Once the CRD is registered, there are two ways to run the Operator:

 As a Pod inside a Kubernetes cluster
-As a ansible program outside the cluster using Operator-SDK.
+As a go program outside the cluster using Operator-SDK.
 This is great for local development of your Operator.
-For the sake of this tutorial, we will run the Operator as a ansible program outside the cluster using Operator-SDK.
+For the sake of this tutorial, we will run the Operator as a go program outside the cluster using Operator-SDK.

 ```$ oc create -f config/samples/cache_v1_hello.yaml```